jpmc3630/bamazon/README.md

 BAMAZON is a retail store stock management app built in NODE.JS and SQL.

 ![BAMAZON demo gif](demo/bamazonDEMO.gif)
+The GIF above gives a quick demo of each part.

+<a href="https://terminalizer.com/view/7ed422c02719" target="_blank">If you would prefer a web player video version of this demo.</a>

 ## Use & Features
-The app is in three parts.
-The GIF above gives a quick demo of each part.
+The app is in three parts:

 **Bamazon Customer** <BR>
 `node bamazonCustomer.js`